GenevieveF/Diehl-Cook_2015_Brian2/README.md

 Installation instructions for Brain 2 can be found here: https://briansimulator.org/

-The MNIST dataest can be found here: http://yann.lecun.com/exdb/mnist/ Create a folder named 'MNIST' alongside the python files and extract the four .gz dataset files into it.
+The MNIST dataest can be found here: http://yann.lecun.com/exdb/mnist/
+\nCreate a folder named 'MNIST' alongside the python files and extract the four .gz dataset files into it.
 If you wish to place them in a different folder, be sure to update the MNIST_data_path variable in the 'Diehl&Cook_spiking_MNIST_B2.py' and 'Diehl&Cook_MNIST_evaluation_B2.py' files.